Skip to main content

 Why isn't there a free path that actually works?

-The §366.4 framework requires a registered process agent with current Form BOC-91 standing on every line of Form BOC-3.
-Maintaining that infrastructure (51 physical agents in 51 jurisdictions, ongoing BOC-91 renewals, document-forwarding capacity) costs the provider real money.
+The §366.4 framework requires an FMCSA-registered blanket process-agent provider with current process-agent registration standing on every line of Form BOC-3.
+Maintaining that infrastructure (51 physical agents in 51 jurisdictions, ongoing FMCSA process-agent registration, document-forwarding capacity) costs the provider real money.
 Providers offering "free" BOC-3 either cross-subsidize from another paid product or cut corners on actual coverage.

 Is ATA membership a real free path?